petercorke/robotics-toolbox-python/graphics/README.md

 ```
 Now that the scene is created, a robot must be created to be displayed.

-At anytime you can clear the scene of all objects (The grid will remain if visible).
+At anytime you can clear the scene of all robots (The grid will remain if visible).
 Note: This will note delete the objects,
 they still exist, and can be rendered visible afterwards.
 However, overwriting/deleting the variables will free the memory.
 If an object is overwritten/deleted while still visible, the objects will remain in the scene.

+Isolated joint objects will not be cleared.
+Only robots in the scene.
 ```python
 g_canvas.clear_scene()
 ```